AkaneHana/Sprof-Environment/README.md

 # Sprof-Environment
-convert Sprof.nc file to txt file and plot each cycle of chosen biogeochemical parameters
+convert Sprof.nc file to .txt file and plot each cycle of these chosen biogeochemical parameters

 1. the nctoolbox (run setup_nctoolbox.m) can either be installed before running these m file, or run the line 'setup_nctoolbox' in Sprof_to_txt.m file.